NadalVRoMa/Emilidos/README.md

 **TODO**

-I would want to branch the script into more files.
+- I would want to branch the script into more files.
-Create lookForKeywords function, to get the body of the mails and check for any keyword in them.
+- Create lookForKeywords function, to get the body of the mails and check for any keyword in them.
-Anything that improves the script
+- Anything that improves the script, really.

 **Any help is appreciated**